dolthub/doltpy/README.md

 Which will allow you to start using these scripts to load data into Dolt.

 ### Examples
-See the [liquidata-etl-jobs](https://github.com/liquidata-inc/liquidata-etl-jobs) repo for examples.
+See the [liquidata-etl-jobs](https://github.com/liquidata-inc/liquidata-etl-jobs) repo for examples of using the package as a dependency rather than a via the command line.